-When a vacancy occurs or a new position is created, the temporary employee shall exercise their seniority rights and apply for such positions when created (added March 1, 1998).
+When a vacancy occurs or a new position is created, the temporary employee shall exercise their seniority rights and apply for such positions when created.
+(Added March 1,1998)

-(c) Casual Employees
+c) Casual Employees

-The selection of casual workers will be based on the operational need of the City and as such the call-out of casual workers will be made at the sole discretion of the City until such time as the employee has accumulated seven hundred and twenty (720) working hours, after which time selection of day-to-day short term/short notice work will be in order of seniority, provided however, that the senior employee is competent and fully qualified to perform the work.
+The selection of casual workers will be based on the operational need of the City and as such the call-out of casual workers will be made at the sole discretion of the City.
+For call-out purposes only, the City will call-out casual employees based on accumulated casual seniority hours worked, once the employee has accumulated seven hundred and twenty (720) working hours provided however, the employee is competent, fully trained and qualified to perform the work.
 It is agreed that the City shall determine an employee's competency and qualifications in a fair and equitable manner.